 If you have existing knowledge of the language and have not previously studied this language at the University of Passau, you are required to take a placement test, the results of which are binding.
 Please make sure you bring the test results along to the first language class.

-You do not need to take a placement test if you have no prior knowledge of the language: please register for 'Grundstufe 1.1' (i.e. Foundation 1.1), the beginner's level.
+You do not need to take a placement test if you have no prior knowledge of the language: please register for 'Grundstufe 1.1' (i.e. Basic level 1.1), the beginner's level.

 Nor do you need to sit the placement test if you have previously studied this language at the University of Passau and are moving on to the next level: simply sign up for the next higher level, even if you have not yet received your examination results from the previous semester.

-For English, French, Spanish and Italian, the Language Centre holds regular placement tests at the start of every semester.
+For English, French, Spanish, Italian and German, the Language Centre holds regular placement tests at the start of every semester.

 It is crucial that you bring a print-out of your test result on the first day of your language course.
 If you do not have your test result with you, you may lose your place on the course.
 Furthermore, if you have prior knowledge of the language and do not take the test, you will be de-registered from the course – even if this fact comes to light in the middle of the semester.